 - Treat rashes.

-Note: If you try any of the home remedies below, be sure to purchase original formula milk of magnesia.
-The flavored varieties won't work the same way, and have added ingredients that may be undesirable for these purposes.
+Note: If you try any of the home remedies below, be sure to purchase the original formula milk of magnesia.
+The flavored varieties won't work the same way and have added ingredients that may be undesirable for these purposes.

-That's right, just wet your fingertips with a little and slather it onto your underarms for a natural deodorant alternative.
+That's right, just wet your fingertips with a little milk of magnesia and slather it onto your underarms for a natural deodorant alternative.
 It sounds a little odd, but I've tested it out myself.
 It takes a tad longer to dry than store-bought deodorant, but it works so much better!
-I'm talking 24-hour odor protection. milk of magnesia
+I'm talking about 24-hour odor protection.